Pejomi/AI-exam/README1.md

 ![data](images/data.png)

 ## Conclusion
 In this project we have investigated the use of AI to predict the likelihood of a car accident given certain conditions.
 We have trained a machine learning model to predict the likelihood of a car accident based on the input features.
-The model achieved an accuracy of 70% on the test data set.

 We have also used AI to simulate car accidents and train autonomous cars.
 We have created a simulation environment that can be used to train autonomous cars to avoid accidents.